BlueImp78/FZero-Practice-Hack/README.md

 - Some text that appears onscreen can be partially cut off.
 - Using the refiller can glitch out the input display (Will fix itself upon leaving the refiller area)
+- Grand Prix mode may have more slowdown than usual due to the extra sprites onscreen.

 ## Special Thanks